 I read a blog post from Pyschology Today that blamed our “inner body bully” for torturing us during swimsuit season.
 The article said that even the most “athletic and shapely women” struggle.
 She then recounted working for an entertainment group where professional performers required to wear flesh-colored spandex uni-tards would cry, scream and throw fits over their (perfect by culture’s standards) bodies.

 She then talked about how we all struggle with body image.

 Thanks, that’s what I’ve been trying to say!

 But, then, what surprised me was how she ended the piece.
-After her brilliant conclusion that our body image is an internal struggle — she encouraged her readers with four tips for the summer.
-They can be summarized as follows: buy a swimsuit that fits you, buy colorful accessories, exercise in the pool, and eat right?
+After her brilliant conclusion that our body image is an internal struggle, she encouraged her readers with four tips for the summer.
+They can be summarized as follows: buy a swimsuit that fits you, buy colorful accessories, exercise in the pool, and eat well?

 Seriously?
-She if the problem has nothing to do with our actual appearance – how “helpful” is a solution comprised: shop for cute jewelry, eat carrots and do water aerobics?
+If the problem has nothing to do with our actual appearance, how “helpful” is a solution comprised: shop for cute jewelry, eat carrots and do water aerobics?

 Is anyone else confused?

 Some of you will be preparing your abs or rear view, or trying to lose five pounds before that dreaded pool opening or beach party.
 I could tell you how to do that–but I won’t.
 Because that information is everywhere…

 Is Your Heart Ready for Summer?